earentir/etbot/README.md

   - Pet feeding and petting mechanism, allows users to add treats/petting time to a que

-Commands with \* require an API key from a third party.
+\* Commands with \* require an API key from a third party.
 Commands with a $ require a local client.

+\# Command dooes not work since the API is down

 ### User Commands